-There are many terms used to describe spinal disc pain, such as “herniated disc,” “pinched nerve,” and “bulging disc.”
-After viewing my MRI and seeing the large, blobby intrusion that was stomping on my sciatic nerve, I came up with my own term.
+There are many terms used to describe spinal disc pain, such as “herniated disc,” “impinged nerve,” and “bulging disc.”
+After viewing my MRI and seeing the large, blobby intrusion that was stomping on spinal column, radiating pain down my sciatic nerve, I came up with my own term.
 Little Back Nugget.
 Let me tell you our love story.

 I’ve had a herniated disc in my S-something to the L-something part of my lower spine for about eight years.
 I didn’t have any trauma or sports-related injury (unless you call years of watching myself in the mirror at the gym while lifting heavy weights a sport) and I certainly wasn’t old yet.
 It was painful enough to send me the ER, then to have an MRI done and eventually to see an orthopedic surgeon.
 He spoke of physical therapy, chiropractry, (I made that word up) epidural shots and eventually surgery.
 At the age of thirty-four, I was feeling, well, old.